avadae/minigin/README.md

 - Install Ninja
 - Install python

-In a terminal, navigate to the root folder.
+In a terminal on Windows, navigate to the root folder.
 Run this:

     mkdir build_web
     cd build_web
     emcmake cmake ..
     emmake ninja

+In a terminal on Mac, navigate to the root folder.
+Run this:

+On OSX the third command needs an extra parameter:

+    mkdir build_web
+    cd build_web
+    emcmake cmake .. -DCMAKE_OSX_ARCHITECTURES=""
+    emmake make

 To be able to see the webpage you can start a python webserver in the build_web folder